percona/portal-doc/docs/connect-pmm.md

 Connect your PMM servers to Percona Platform to leverage Platform services that boost the monitoring capabilities of your PMM installations.

 ## Pre-requisites
-To ensure that Percona Platform can establish a communication with the PMM instance:
+To ensure that Percona Platform can establish a connection with the PMM instance:

 ### Set the public address of your PMM server